Key findings

 |---|---|---|---|

 Period: 1 April – 1 May 2026.
 Shares are computed against the full classified pre-consult cohort.
-"Most common in category" names the single sub-category with the highest share inside each category — there are roughly five other sub-categories per category on average.
+"Most common in category" names the single sub-category with the highest share inside each category.
+There are roughly five other sub-categories per category on average.
+Revised 11 June 2026: figures re-issued under the purpose-of-consult rule described in Methodology; the original edition counted document-only consults toward the condition named in the document, which overstated clinical categories.

 How urgent are the issues Australians consult NewDoc about?